Skip to content

 Pest Control for No-See-Um Gnats

-Control efforts for biting midges, or no-see-ums is not an easy task.
+Controlling efforts for biting midges, or no-see-ums, is not an easy task.
 No-see-ums live and breed in and about waterways.
 Pesticides may not be used in the areas where no-see-ums breed.
-Applying pesticides to salt marshes or mangrove swamps is likely illegal and would have a negative effect on the natural aquatic environment.
+Applying pesticides to salt marshes or mangrove swamps is likely illegal and would harm the natural aquatic environment.

-Control efforts targeting the biting adults is usually ineffective for long term control.
-While a spray application may lesson the biting midges on a particular evening, it will have little effect on subsequent evenings.
+Control efforts targeting the biting adults are usually ineffective for long-term control.
+While a spray application may lessen the biting midges on a particular evening, it will have little effect on subsequent evenings.
 No-see-ums have a rapid life cycle and are continually leaving their marshy habitat and invading areas of human activity.
-Controlling no-see-ums at the adult phase would require daily spraying which is not recommended.
-Many local governments of coastal communities, have mosquito spraying programs and field many complains about no-see-ums.
+Controlling no-see-ums at the adult phase would require daily spraying, which is not recommended.
+Many local governments of coastal communities have mosquito spraying programs and field many complaints about no-see-ums.
 Most local governments do not engage in no-see-um control and are unable to provide services against these biting gnats.

-The best protection against these aggressive biting gnats are physical barriers.
+The best protection against these aggressive biting gnats is physical barriers.
 While in these enticing coastal areas, many people wear flip-flops and shorts.
-However, the most experienced adventure seekers are often wearing sneakers, socks, long pants to avoid the bite of the no-see-ums.
+However, the most experienced adventure seekers are often wearing sneakers, socks, and long pants to avoid the bite of the no-see-ums.
 In addition, mosquito repellent containing DEET is labeled to repel biting midges.
-For a DEET free option, a repellent containing lemon and eucalyptus oil has shown promise in keeping no-see-ums at bay.
-If you have access to electricity, set up fans to rapidly circulate the air around you.
-This helps to push the no-see-ums away from your immediate vicinity and provide a small safe room.
+For a DEET-free option, a repellent containing lemon and eucalyptus oil has shown promise in keeping no-see-ums at bay.
+If you have access to electricity, set up fans to circulate the air around you.
+This helps to push the no-see-ums away from your immediate vicinity and provide a small, safe room.

 Buffalo Gnat, Black Fly, Bull Gnat Bites